 If you are Hampshire College staff, family, friend, or faculty member with concerns about a Hampshire student, the counselor will consult with you about your concern, speak with the student if the student is available, and let you know what the next steps should be to help.

 Hampshire student EMTs respond quickly to assess any on campus injuries or medical concern.
 Call 413.559.5555.
-Campus safety and security will also respond to all EMT calls.
+Campus security will also respond to all EMT calls.

 After hours medical telephone advice: Call 413.577.5000.
 A trained registered nurse will assess your medical issue and either help you with advice or direct you to further care.